Bucket Elevators: The Choice for Vertical Aggregate Handling

 Dust Control

 As a completely enclosed system, bucket elevators are ideal for handling dusty aggregates, containing dust and mitigating any associated issues.
-When looking to minimize fugitive dust, care should be taken to ensure the selected elevator is fully welded to prevent any points of escape.
+When looking to minimize fugitive dust, care should be taken to ensure the selected elevator is fully welded to prevent any points of material escape.
 Dust pick-off points can be added to keep a slight negative pressure inside the casing, allowing dust to be extracted and collected, while minimizing dust within the elevator casing.

 Aggregates Typically Handled with a Bucket Elevator

-A number of materials fall into the aggregates category and bucket elevators can handle them all, though materials with a sticky quality should be avoided, as they can cause issues on discharge and with internal material buildup.
+A number of materials fall into the aggregates category and bucket elevators can handle them all, though materials with a sticky quality should be avoided, as they can cause issues at discharge and with internal material buildup.

 Aggregates often handled via bucket elevators include: